-So you’ve welcomed in 2023 with fireworks, parties or just a quiet night in.
-Continue as you mean to go on (except perhaps on that last one).
+So you’ve welcomed in 2024 with fireworks, parties or just a quiet night in.
+Continue as you mean to go on (except perhaps that last one).
 There are bucketfuls of great events this month, from parades to art fairs to light festivals, all designed to brighten up your January and keep you entertained.

 New Year’s Day Parade